 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Allied Supreme's score of 24 is higher than 52% of the industry.
+Allied Supreme's score of 24 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Allied Supreme reported total carbon emissions of approximately 6,646,419 kg CO2e from Scope 2, 646,419 kg CO2e from Scope 1, and 1,772,841.8 kg CO2e from Scope 3.
+In 2023, Allied Supreme reported total carbon emissions of approximately 6,646,419.4 kg CO2e from Scope 1 and 7,180,901.0 kg CO2e from Scope 2, alongside 1,772,841.8 kg CO2e from Scope 3 emissions.
 This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
 The company has set ambitious reduction targets, aiming for a 25% reduction in Scope 1 and Scope 2 emissions by 2030, with a long-term goal of achieving net-zero carbon emissions by 2050.
-This includes a cumulative reduction of 100% in emissions from both scopes over the specified timeframe.
-Specifically, from 2041 to 2050, Allied Supreme plans to reduce Scope 1 and Scope 2 emissions by 40%.
-Allied Supreme's commitment to sustainability is further underscored by its adherence to industry standards and practices, as evidenced by its participation in initiatives such as the CDP.
-The company is focused on integrating climate action into its business strategy, demonstrating a proactive stance in addressing climate change and reducing its carbon footprint.
+This includes a cumulative reduction of 100% in emissions from 2041 to 2050, with a specific target of a 40% reduction in both Scope 1 and Scope 2 emissions during this final stage.
+Allied Supreme's commitment to sustainability is further underscored by its adherence to industry standards and practices, as evidenced by its emissions data sourced from Allied Supreme Corp.
+The company is actively working towards its climate goals, demonstrating a proactive stance in addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents